Coachnmomof3/UCB_COVID_Prediction_Model/README.md

 Images would be stored in AWS S3 and the labels for the same in AWS RDB with PostgreSQL flavour.
 We will integrate Flask to display the data.

 ### **STEP3: Applying Machine Learning Model:**
 We'll be using the Tensorflow ML library to create a Multi-Class CNN classifier of different respiratory syndromes.
-We will try different pretrained models including VGG, ResNet and AlexNet and add layers at the end to adjust for our needs.
+We will try different pretrained models including VGG-16, ResNet and AlexNet and add layers at the end to adjust for our needs.

 ### **STEP4_Dashboard: Tableau for visualization:**
 In addition to using a Flask template, we will integrate Tableau for a fully functioning and interactive dashboard.
 It will be published on the public tableau server.